KarelKubat/smartlog/README.md

 - Instantiating a forwarding client over TCP or UDP,
 - Having a Smartlog server accept these messages,
 - Configuring it to fan out the messages to both an HTTP and a file client.

+You can even start a server inside your program just for the purpose of fanning out.
+See `main/test/load/load.go` for an example.

 ### Finding dropped network links